tsyesika/PyPump/docs/gettingstarted/tutorial.rst

       # will return [<token>, <secret>]
       >>> client_tokens = pump.get_token()

-The PyPump call will try to verify with oauth, You may wish to override how it asks for authentication.
+The PyPump call will try to verify with OAuth, You may wish to override how it asks for authentication.
 PyPump by default writes to standard out a URL for the user to click and reads in from standard in for a verification code presented by the webserver.